a-mythh/Blurb/README.md

 1. Open the app.
 2. Type the word you want to look up in the search bar.
-3. View the definition, pronunciation, and example usages.
+3. View the definition, pronunciation, example usages and thesaurus.

 ## API